-FLOATING OBJECT - Any anchored marker or platform floating on the surface of the water other than aids to navigation and shall include but not limited to bathing beach markers, speed zone markers, information markers, swimming or diving floats, mooring buoys, and ski jumps.
+FLOATING OBJECT - Any anchored marker or structure designed for seasonal placement to float on the surface of the water other than aids to navigation and shall include objects commonly known as but not limited to bathing beach markers, speed zone markers, information markers, swimming or diving floats, and mooring buoys.
+Except for anchored markers or buoys all floating objects are connected to an anchored or permanent structure or equipment to maintained a stable placement and are seasonally removed from the water for storage.

-FLOOD HAZARD AREA/ONE-HUNDRED-YEAR FLOODPLAIN - Land subject to a one-percent or greater chance of flooding in any given year.
+FLOOD HAZARD AREA/ONE-HUNDRED-YEAR FLOODPLAIN - Land subject to a one percent or greater chance of flooding in any given year.